Ever wonder how to be a good housewife in today’s world? I mean, is there really a place for a traditional housewife in the 21st Century?

 How To Be a Good Housewife

 If you really want to know how to be a good housewife in today’s world, you have to start with asking which parts of the traditional housewife role are timeless.
+Because some stereotypical qualities are not right or helpful, and some are.
+And sorting out which ones are which can be tricky.

-I would say these are a few:
+I would say these are some important qualities of a good wife:

-- Not a gossip
+- Not be a gossip

-- Responsible with the resources you have available
+- Responsible with the resources you have available (not living beyond your means)

-- Not demanding of your own way
+- Not demanding your own way-yet not being a doormat either

 - Productive (according to your abilities/health)